6 min read

 1. To end the automatic right of survivorship.
 Consider severing a joint tenancy and creating a Will if planning your estate.
 This ensures that your beneficiaries receive their share of the property without being dependent on your partner.
 Opting for a tenancy in common gives you more control over what happens to your property after your death, allowing you to decide who gets what.

 1. Property income.
 If you own a rental or income-generating property with someone else, you can change how you split the income by severing the joint tenancy.
 This means you can receive income in unequal shares, for example, 60-40 or 70-30, not only the traditional 50/50.
 By doing this, you can create a tenancy in common, which is a more tax-efficient way for co-owners to share rental income.
+For example, the lower earner could take 70% of the rent to take advantage of potentially lower income tax brackets.

 1. Separation and divorce.
 In divorce proceedings, joint tenancy is often severed to prevent an ex-spouse from automatically inheriting the property.
 It also specifies ownership interest, resolving any future disputes regarding the sale of the property